mms112/ExpandWorldPrefabs/README.md

   - Data type "items" is used for this.
   - If the item exists, its stack amount is increased up to the max.
   - Remaining stack amount is added as new items.
+  - For adding a single item, shorthand `itemid, amount` can be used.
 - removeItems: Data entry that is used to removes items from the container object.
   - Data type "items" is used for this.
   - If the item doesn't exist then nothing happens.
+  - For removing a single item, shorthand `itemid, amount` can be used.

 ## Filters